stefanlesser/recurse/resources.md

 * [x] [★ Functional Programming Basics - What’s It All About?](https://pragprog.com/magazines/2013-01/functional-programming-basics)
     <br>"Functional Programming is progamming without assignment statements."
 This means data in memory is (mostly) immutable and that makes parallelism for multiple CPU cores much easier to reason about.
 This article is a very high-level introduction into one of the core concepts of FP and ties it to one of the main benefits.
 I do think there's more to it than that, but this should get you excited about it.
 * [x] [★ 📺 (30m) Functional programming patterns for the non-mathematician (cut)](https://www.youtube.com/watch?v=AvgwKjTPMmM)
-    <br>Good introduction on how you can practically use monoids, functors, applicatives, and monads to get stuff done in JavaScript.
+    <br>Good introduction on how you can practically use composition, lenses, (which are built on monoids, functors, applicatives, and monads) for nesting (composition), null checking (Maybe), error handling (Either), and accumulation (reduce) in JavaScript.
 * [x] [📺 (60m) "I See What You Mean" by Peter Alvaro](https://www.youtube.com/watch?v=R2Aa4PivG0g)
     <br>Entertaining presentation about modeling state with declarative languages.
 Many applicable concepts although it is understandably a little heavy on the relational language this talk is about.
 * [x] [📺 (60m) Category Theory for the Working Hacker by Philip Wadler](https://www.youtube.com/watch?v=V10hzjgoklA)